luvnft/bitcoinr/_pages/about.md

 ## Join us 🏃💪

-If you want to take part in this Bitcoin Run, it is very easy.
-Choose a place, at best one you relate to and know about, do a Bitcoin shaped run, record it and [get in contact with us ✉️](mailto:ama@codepedia.org).
+Add your city to the Bitcoin Runs Club.
+Do a Bitcoin shaped run, record it and [get in contact with us ✉️](mailto:bitcoinruns@protonmail.com).

 > We have put up a few sketch proposals you might consider in cities like [Miami](/miami/), [Oslo](/oslo/), [San Francisco](/san-francisco) etc.
 > You can find the complete list 👉  &nbsp; **[here](/proposals)**.